pgjdbc/pgjdbc/docs/documentation/head/callproc.md

 ### Note

-> One notable limitation of the current support for a `ResultSet` created from a refcursor is that even though it is a cursor backed `ResultSet`, all data will be retrieved and cached on the client.
-The `Statement` fetch size parameter described in the section called [“Getting results based on a cursor”](query.html#query-with-cursor) is ignored.
-This limitation is a deficiency of the JDBC driver, not the server, and it is technically possible to remove it, we just haven't found the time.
+> The `Statement` fetch size parameter described in the section called [“Getting results based on a cursor”](query.html#query-with-cursor) can be used to improve memory usage and performance on large data sets.

 <a name="get-refcursor-from-function-call"></a>
 **Example 6.3.
 Getting refcursor Value From a Function**